How To Plan

 The final part of the process is to regularly review your planning to make sure it remains relevant.
 Your life circumstances are unlikely to remain the same as you age.
 Simply starting planning then forgetting about it is not an option.
 By reviewing regularly (two or three times a year) any adjustments will be small and incremental, thereby making them easier to manage.
 A review every five years could mean you have been off course for a long time and changes may be dramatic and hard to accommodate.

 I hope the above is useful.
-Please let me know if you have any questions or comments.
+Contact me if you have any questions or comments.